Close Menu

 • (ii) You have trouble paying attention;

-• (iii) You have problems understanding or remembering detailed instructions;
+• (iii) You have problems understanding instructions;

 • (iv) You have trouble seeing or hearing;

-• (v) You have problems with certain work places, because you cannot handle dust or fumes.
+• (v) You have problems with certain work places, because you cannot handle dust or fumes

 MENTAL RESIDUAL FUNCTIONAL CAPACITY